Camellia japonica L.

 Bloom Time: Winter to spring

-Camellia japonica is a flowering tree or shrub, up to 20 feet (6 m) tall, but occasionally up to 36 feet (11 m) tall.
-The alternately arranged leathery leaves are dark green on the top side, paler on the underside, up to 4 inches (10 cm) long.
-The flowers, which range in color from pure white to deep red, are up to 4 inches (10 cm) in diameter and are produced from winter to spring.
+Camellia japonica is a flowering tree or shrub that usually grows up to 20 feet (6 m) but occasionally up to 36 feet (11 m) tall.
+The alternately arranged leathery leaves are dark green on the topside, paler on the underside, and up to 4 inches (10 cm) long.
+Flowers range in color from pure white to deep red.
+They are up to 4 inches (10 cm) in diameter and appear from winter to spring.

 How to Grow and Care